-- Assessment of the Safeguard Policies. - Description of stakeholder participation and consultation. - Explanation of external risks and sustainability issues.
+- Description of the main project deliverables. - Assessment of the Safeguard Policies. - Description of stakeholder participation and consultation. - Explanation of external risks and sustainability issues.

 The elements listed above provide the core information required of a Logical Framework, and thus the beginnings of the project cycle management approach.
 Prior to final approval of a grant, a completed Logical Framework and timeframe that highlights key deliverables to be met over time, and a project budget are required4.
 These elements combine to cover much of what is typically included in the design phase of the project cycle.